chdsbd/kodiak/docs/docs/config-reference.md

 ---
-id: detailed-setup
+id: config-reference
-title: Detailed Setup
+title: Configuration Reference
 ---

 Below is a Kodiak config with all options set and commented.